 When to Go

-While this trip is ideal during the early fall, when the wine harvest is in full swing, it can be taken year-round.
+While best time for this trip is during the early fall, when the wine harvest is in full swing, it can be taken year-round.
 I would recommend trying to avoid the most popular summer months and holiday/school breaks, as the cities can get extremely crowded at those times.

 You can either fly into Lisbon and fly out of Porto, or the reverse.
 TAP Airlines is generally going to have the most options, with direct flights to Lisbon or Porto from a number of major USA cities including Boston, New York (EWR), Washington D.C., Miami, Chicago, and San Francisco.